yogonwa/NobelLM/tests/README.md

 - Add new test files for other modules as needed (e.g., `test_chunking.py`, `test_embeddings.py`).
 - Use static fixtures and avoid network calls for unit tests.
 - Follow the same style: docstrings, descriptive test names, and clear input/output expectations.
+- **For chunking, embedding, and RAG, always use the model config and test all supported models.**

+---

 ## Test File: `test_theme_reformulator.py`